Understanding Price-to-Book Ratio

 When you think of the greatest investors in the history of the stock market, names like Warren Buffett and Benjamin Graham come to mind.
-These legendary investors are proponents of "value Investing" and there is no fundamental analysis metric more associated with value than the price-to-book ratio.
-While you may never acquire the wealth of Warren Buffett, you can become a member of this quiet group of investors who invest in the long game.
+These legendary investors are proponents of "value" investing, and there is no fundamental analysis metric more associated with value than the price-to-book ratio.
+While you may never attain Buffett's wealth, you can become a member of this quiet group that invests in the long game.

 Defining Price-to-Book Ratio